Choosing an LLM for Voice Agents: Speed, Accuracy, Cost

 Frequently Asked Questions

-The key metrics are TTFT (Time to First Token), which measures how fast a model starts responding, and TPS (Tokens per Second), which measures how quickly it generates output.
-For natural, real-time conversations, latency under 1 second is ideal.
-Accuracy benchmarks such as MMLU, GPQA, and IFEval help compare reasoning and instruction-following ability across models.
+The key latency metrics are TTFT (Time to First Token), which measures how fast a model starts responding, and TPS (Tokens per Second), which measures how quickly it generates output.
+For natural, real-time conversations, end-to-end latency under 1 second is ideal, which leaves roughly a 400ms LLM TTFT budget after VAD, STT, TTS, and network overhead.
+Accuracy benchmarks such as MMLU-Pro, GPQA, BFCL v3 (function calling), τ-bench / τ²-bench / τ³-bench (Sierra tool-agent benchmarks with voice support), and VoiceAgentBench help compare reasoning, instruction-following, and tool-use ability across models.
+For voice agents specifically, function-calling reliability matters as much as raw reasoning quality.

 Major providers like OpenAI, Anthropic, and Google state that API data isn’t used to train their base models.
-Fine-tuning usually creates a separate, private model instance for your organization.
-For stricter compliance or data sovereignty needs, self-hosting ensures all data stays within your own infrastructure.
+Fine-tuning usually creates a separate, private model instance for the organization.
+OpenAI offers a “zero data retention” mode for enterprises.
+Microsoft Azure OpenAI signs BAAs for HIPAA.
+AWS Bedrock provides VPC integration and data residency for Claude, Llama, Nova, and others.
+For stricter compliance or data sovereignty needs, self-hosting open-weight models (Llama 4 Maverick, DeepSeek V4-Flash, Kimi K2.6, GLM-4.6, Qwen 3.5) ensures all data stays within owned infrastructure.

 You can use our AI voice agent calculator to estimate monthly expenses.
 It factors in model type, token usage, and deployment strategy (API vs. self-hosted) so you can forecast both performance and operational costs before launching your system.